-- Jack’s Restaurant at Aina Haina Shopping Center is a small locals spot.
-They are famous for their diner-style breakfast and biscuits.
+- Jack’s Restaurant at Aina Haina Shopping Center is a small local diner famous for breakfast and biscuits.

 - Hawaii Kai is a marina community popular for watersports including snorkeling at Hanauma Bay.
-If you don’t have time to snorkel, there’s a fantastic lookout over the bay.
+If you don’t have time to stop and snorkel, there’s a fantastic lookout over the bay.

-- Keep your eyes peeled for Koko Head Crater and the tiny figures hiking up the steep Koko Crater Trail (over 1,000 steps to reach the top).
+- Keep your eyes peeled for Koko Head Crater and the tiny figures hiking up the steep Koko Crater Trail (1,000+ steps to the top).

 - Then there’s Sandy Beach a bodyboarder’s dream (Obama loves to bodysurf here).

-- Next stop, Makapuu Lookout and the short paved hike to Makapuu Lighthouse.
-As you leave this carpark pay close attention, the coastline reveals itself in all its glory!
+- Next up, the Makapuu Point Lighthouse Lookout Trail offers a short paved hike to the lighthouse.
+As you leave this car park pay close attention, the coastline reveals itself in all its glory!

-- Sea Life Park is out this way.
-It offers interactive programs, shows, and exhibits.
+- Sea Life Park is just around the corner, it offers interactive programs, shows, and exhibits.
 Popular things to do are the Dolphin, Sea Lion and Shark Encounters (reserve early).

 - Cap off this south-east exploration at Waimanalo Beach.
-Stretching 5mi (8km) along the eastern coastline, this is Oahu’s longest beach.
+Stretching 5mi (8km), this is Oahu’s longest beach.
 It’s is a dreamy landscape with ocean views of Manana (Rabbit) Island and mountain views of the majestic Koolau range.
 Paradise!

-- As you begin the journey from Waikiki head to Kahala Avenue for a real estate drive-by.
+- As you begin your North Shore itinerary from Waikiki head to Kahala Avenue for a real estate drive-by.
 Kahala is in the Top 10 wealthiest zip codes in America, home to some jaw-dropping million-dollar mansions.

 - Before arriving at Waimanalo Beach, hit up the nearby Ono Steak and Shrimp Shack for an eat-in meal or a takeaway plate of food to enjoy down on the beach.

 Once again, this itinerary joins the Kahekili and Kamehameha Highways.
-You could also detour to Kailua as show in Route 3.
-From this point forward you can choose any of the stops already mentioned in Route 2.
+You could also add a detour to Kailua (as shown in Route 3) to Route 4.
+You can also choose any of the stops mentioned in Route 2 from this point forward.

 And there you go!
 Four ways to Oahu’s North Shore.

-We’ve only just touched the surface, and haven’t even mentioned what to do once you get to Haleiwa (west entry point) and Kahuku (east entry point) on Oahu’s North Shore.
-That will be the content for another blog post!
+We’ve only just touched the surface, and haven’t even mentioned what to do once you get to Haleiwa (west entry point) or Kahuku (east entry point) on Oahu’s North Shore.
+That will be the content for another blog post.